 4. Herbert Samuel Herzliya

 Get a glimpse of the celebrated chef in action from an open kitchen at the most elegant fine dining kosher restaurants in Israel.
-This exceptional culinary experience overlooking the Herzliya Marina offers breathtaking views of the Mediterranean Sea, accompanied by a spectacular summer menu.
+This exceptional culinary experience overlooking the Herzliya Marina offers breathtaking views of the Mediterranean Sea, accompanied by a spectacular winter menu.
 Visit Website

 5. Taste Traditional Challah